refinedev/refine/documentation/docs/api-reference/mui/components/inferencer.md

 ### `List`

 Generates a sample list view for your resources according to the API response.
-It uses `List` component and `useDatagrid` hook from `@refinedev/mui`.
+It uses the `List` component and `useDatagrid` hook from `@refinedev/mui`.

 ```tsx live hideCode previewHeight=600px url=http://localhost:3000/samples
 setInitialRoutes(["/samples"]);